aofleejay/sharing-react-redux-testing/README.md

 - Update all dependencies.
 - Use `toEqual` instead of snapshot testing for unit testing of `actions`, `reducers` and `store` to keep test code and result in same file.
+- Find element instead of snapshot testing to avoid fragile testing.